-Experimental Modal Analysis course
+Experimental Modal Analysis

 This 4-day course is designed for test engineers involved in acquisition and reduction of vibration data for the development of a modal model.
 Practical aspects of modal analysis theory, digital signals processing, excitation techniques and modal parameter estimation are addressed.

 - Basic fundamental background of experimental modal analysis

 - Digital signal processing techniques necessary for performing a modal test